Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Wilson-Konovalov's disease (hepatolenticular degeneration) is a hereditary disease and is transmitted by an autosomal recessive type.
+Wilson-Konovalov disease (hepatolenticular degeneration) is a hereditary disease and is transmitted in an autosomal recessive manner.

-The disease occurs with a frequency of 1:30 000 people.
-The abnormal gene responsible for the development of the disease is localized in the region of the XIII chromosome.
+The disease occurs with a frequency of 1:30,000 of the population.
+The abnormal gene responsible for the development of the disease is localized in the region of chromosome XIII.
 Each patient is a homozygous carrier of this gene.
-The disease is spread all over the world, but is more common among Jews of Eastern European origin, Arabs, Italians, Japanese, Chinese, Indians and in populations where closely related marriages are frequent.
+The disease is widespread throughout the world, but is more common among Jews of Eastern European origin, Arabs, Italians, Japanese, Chinese, Indians and in populations where consanguineous marriages are common.

-The cause of changes in the liver and central nervous system, the appearance of the Kaiser-Fleischer ring in the cornea, the damage to the kidneys and other organs is an increased accumulation of copper in the tissues.
+The cause of changes in the liver and central nervous system, the appearance of the Kayser-Fleischer ring in the cornea, damage to the kidneys and other organs is increased accumulation of copper in the tissues.

-Normally, of 4 mg of copper consumed daily with food, about 2 mg is absorbed and the same amount is excreted in the bile, which ensures a balance of copper in the body.
-With Wilson's disease, the excretion of copper and bile amounts to only 0.2-0.4 mg, which, despite the increase in urinary excretion to 1 mg / day, leads to excessive accumulation in the body.
+Normally, of the 4 mg of copper consumed daily with food, about 2 mg is absorbed and the same amount is excreted with bile, which ensures the balance of copper in the body.
+In Wilson's disease, the excretion of copper with bile is only 0.2-0.4 mg, which, despite an increase in excretion with urine to 1 mg/day, leads to its excessive accumulation in the body.